ReyKoxha/nodebb-webview/README.md

 Q.: How do I get an APK?

-A.: First of all, you need to create a keystore by running: keytool -genkey -v -keystore webviewapp.keystore -alias <YOURALIAS> -keyalg RSA -keysize 2048 -validity 36500
+A.: First of all, you need to create a keystore by running: keytool -genkey -v -keystore webapp.keystore -alias <YOURALIAS> -keyalg RSA -keysize 2048 -validity 36500

-Then enter the alias and the password into webviewapp.properties.
+Then enter the alias and the password into webapp.properties.

 Now run “gradlew assemble”.
 The APK can be found at app/build/outputs.